-One has to be careful interpreting this result because of the symmetric nature of the argument.
+One has to be careful interpreting the results of Table 1 in terms of the effects of volatility on growth.
+Our results suggest that growth dynamics play a role shaping the business cycle but the argument could be entirely symmetric.
 What we just said about recessions (negative shocks) could be said about booms (positive shocks).
 As a result, fast growing countries would be hurt more by recessions but would also benefit more from positive shocks.
 In that sense, the correlation between persistence and growth, although encouraging, does not provide a direct link between the volatility of fluctuations and average growth.
-More fluctuations lead to more volatile trends but the average growth rate should be the same.
+Given enough symmetry, more fluctuations lead to more volatile trends but the average growth rate remains constant.
 Next section explores theories and empirical evidence that go beyond this first relationship between growth and business cycles.
-By introducing asymmetries and by taking into consideration the direct role that volatility and uncertainty can play in determining growth rates one can establish links between volatility and average growth rates.
+By introducing asymmetries and by taking into consideration the direct role that volatility and uncertainty can play in determining growth rates we establish a link between volatility and average growth rates.